-Over time, CBM’s work on Disability Inclusive Development (DID) has evolved and is driven by our DID Initiative.
-We seek to ensure people with disabilities are not left behind by amplifying the global demand for sustainable inclusion through influencing international policy and providing quality technical support to development and humanitarian actors.
+CBM’s work on Disability Inclusive Development (DID) has evolved and is driven by our DID Initiative.
+At CBM, we seek to ensure people with disabilities are not left behind by amplifying the global demand for sustainable inclusion through quality programming, influencing international development policy and providing quality technical support to development and humanitarian actors.

 Work streams of the Initiative